Kevdl01/centris_scraper/README.md

 # centris_scraper

-To install the dependancies puppeteer and cheerio and fs-extra
+To install the dependancies puppeteer and cheerio and fs-extra run

 ```
 npm install